The coalescent point process of branching trees: The coalescent point process in the continuous case

-Indeed, since $(A_1^\vareps, N_1^\vareps)$ has the same law as the first atom of this point process conditional on its first component being larger than $\vareps$, it is easy to embed the sequence $(A_i^\vareps, i\ge 1)$ into the atoms of this Poisson point process, by truncating atoms larger than those whose multiplicity has not yet been exhausted.
-However, preliminary calculations indicate that convergence of this new point process as $\vareps \to 0$ is not evident. \end{rem}
+Indeed, since $(A_1^\vareps, N_1^\vareps)$ has the same law as the first atom of this point process conditional on its first component being larger than $\vareps$, it is easy to embed the sequence $(A_i^\vareps, i\ge1)$ into the atoms of this Poisson point process by truncating atoms larger than those whose multiplicity has not yet been exhausted.
+However, preliminary calculations indicate that convergence of this new point process as $\vareps\to0$ is not evident. \end{rem} \begin{pf*}{Proof of Theorem \ref{thmlawofcontscoal}} We need to introduce some notation.
+For any stochastic process $W$ admitting a height process in the sense of (\ref{eqndefheightprocess}), we denote by $H^W$ its height process, that is,